True North Kitchen

 Kristi

-Giddy Gourmet
+2. Giddy Gourmet says

 Hello Kristi, I have been making Aebleskivers since 2011.
 The recipe I've been using came with my cast iron Aebleskiver pan.
 I thought I lost that recipe so I used yours.
 I had to replace a few ingredients since I can't have butter, sugar, or milk.
 Instead, I used EVOO, Allulose, and homemade Oat milk.
 It was so delicious.
 I broke open each pancake and added a dab of mixed berry pie filling to dress it up.
 I usually fill them while baking with a chunk of banana but was all out.
 I made a mixture of 4 ziplock baggies of all dry ingredients to last a month.
 All I have to do is add the wet ingredients and I'll have healthy snacks for the kids.
 Thanks for sharing your recipe.
 I have since found mine but I will have to do a baking contest with the grandkids to see which is voted the best. 😉